Synchronous Team Semantics for Temporal Logics: Introduction

 \paragraph*{Our Contribution} The conceptual similarities between hyperproperties and team properties raise the question \emph{what is the natural team semantics for temporal logics}.
 In this paper, we develop team semantics for \LTL and \CTL, obtaining the logics \TeamLTL and \TeamCTL.
 We analyse their expressive power and the complexity of their satisfiability and model checking problems and subsequently compare \TeamLTL to \hyltl.
 While team semantics has previously been defined for propositional and modal logic~\cite{va08}, we are the first to consider team semantics for temporal logics.

 Our complexity results are summarised in Figure~\ref{fig:overview}.
 We prove that the satisfiability problem (TSAT) for \TeamLTL is $\PSPACE$-complete by showing that the problem is equivalent to \LTL satisfiability under classical semantics.
 We consider two variants of the model checking problem.
 As there are uncountably many traces, we have to represent teams, i.e., sets of traces, in a finitary manner.
 The path checking problem (TPC) asks to check whether a finite team of ultimately periodic traces satisfies a given formula.
 As our main technical result, we establish this problem to be $\PSPACE$-complete.
 In the (general) model checking problem (TMC), a team is represented by a finite transition system.
 Formally, given a transition system and a formula, the model checking problem asks to determine whether the set of traces of the system satisfies the formula.
 We give a polynomial space algorithm for the model checking problem for the disjunction-free fragment, while we leave open the complexity of the general problem.
 Disjunction plays a special role in team semantics, as it splits a team into two.
 As a result, this operator is commonly called \emph{splitjunction}.
-In our setting, the splitjunction requires us to deal with possibly infinitely many splits of uncountable teams, if a splitjunction is under the scope of a $\G$-operator, which raises interesting language-theoretic questions.
-Additionally, we study the effects for complexity that follow when our logics are extended by dependence atoms, so-called \emph{generalised atoms}~\cite{kuusisto15}, and the contradictory negation.
+Note that, even for a very simple transition system, the set of traces generated by the system may be uncountable.
+Hence, evaluating the splitjunction compositionally may require us to deal with infinitely many splits of an uncountable team, if a splitjunction is under the scope of a globally-operator (such as in the formula $\G(\varphi \lor \psi)$).
+This raises interesting language-theoretic questions.
+Additionally, we study the effects for complexity that follow when our logics are extended by dependence atoms, the contradictory negation $\sim$, the Boolean disjunction $\varovee$, and so-called \emph{generalised atoms}~\cite{kuusisto15}.
 Finally, we show that \TeamLTL is able to specify properties which are not expressible in \hyltl and \emph{vice versa}.

 Recall that satisfiability for \hyltl is highly undecidable~\cite{FKTZ21} and model checking is of non-elementary complexity~\cite{markusPhD,Mascle020}.
 Our results show that similar problems for \TeamLTL have a much simpler complexity while some hyperproperties are still expressible (e.g., input determinism, see page~\pageref{pg:input-nonint}, or bounded termination).
 This demonstrates that \TeamLTL is a viable alternative for the specification and verification of hyperproperties that complements \hyltl.